scritcash/scrit-whitepaper/scrit-whitepaper.md

 Introduction
 ============

-The problem of previous Chaumiam e-cash systems has been their centralization in both a technical and a governance sense, caused by employing a single mint.
+A problem of previous Chaumiam ecash systems has been their centralization in both a technical and a governance sense, caused by employing a single mint.
 This has exposed these systems to technical and legal risks and presented a single point of failure.

-Furthermore, Chaumian e-cash systems focus on the model of withdrawing e-cash from *accounts* and depositing it into other accounts.
-This requires an unnecessary setup phase for users.
+Furthermore, Chaumian ecash systems focus on the model of withdrawing ecash from *accounts* and depositing it into other accounts.
+This requires an undesirable setup phase for users.

 Scrit removes the notion of accounts, it only has direct DBC-to-DBC transactions.
 Users do not have any standing relationship with the